-First example

-In 1990 the main problem facing New Zealand fishery managers in the area 3B stock of orange roughy (Hoplostethus atlanticus) was how fast the total allowable catch (TAC) should be reduced from its 1990 level of 28 787 t to a proposed 'safe' level of 7500 t.
+First example.
+New Zealand's major fishery for orange roughy (Hoplostethus atlanticus) takes place on the Chatham Rise, to the east of the South Island (quota management area 3B).
+In 1990 the main problem facing the managers of this stock was how fast the total allowable catch (TAC) should be reduced from its 1990 level of 28,787 tons to a proposed 'safe' level of 7,500 tons.
 Too fast a reduction would pose severe restructuring problems for the fishing industry; too slow a reduction could cause a collapse of the fishery.

-Most of the uncertainty about the current status of the stock was restricted to two parameters: the virgin (1978) stock size, $B_0$ , and natural mortality, M. $B_0$ was estimated, for each of a range of possible values of M, from a series of relative biomass estimates derived from random trawl surveys.
-The stock reduction technique used (Francis MS 1990) expressed the uncertainty in the estimates of $B_0$ in the form of probability distributions (Fig. 1).
+Most of the uncertainty about the current status of the stock was restricted to two parameters: the virgin (1978) stock size, B_0 , and natural mortality, M. B_0 was estimated, for each of a range of possible values of M, from a series of relative biomass estimates derived from random trawl surveys.
+The stock reduction technique used (Francis, MS 1990) expressed the uncertainty in the estimates of B_0 in the form of probability distributions (Fig. 1).
 The third element of uncertainty to be considered in the risk analysis was future recruitment to the fishery.

-The problem was to evaluate the risk associated with a previously agreed strategy (reducing the TAC by 5000 t/year), and to compare this with the risks associated with alternative rates of reduction: 3000, 7000, 9000, and 12000 t/year.
+The problem was to evaluate the risk associated with a previously agreed strategy (reducing the TAC by 5,000 tons/year), and to compare this with the risks associated with alternative rates of reduction: 3,000, 7,000, 9,000 and 12,000 tons/year.

-Second example

-Most of New Zealand's marine fisheries are managed using individual transferrable quotas.
-The main management tool is thus a total allowable catch (TAC) for each stock.
-In assessing stocks, fishery scientists compare the TAC for each stock with two reference yields (where they can be calculated).
-These are defined as follows:
+Second example.
+Most of New Zealand's marine fisheries are managed by individual transferable quotas.
+The main management tool is thus a TAC for each stock.
+In assessing stocks, fishery scientists compare the TAC for each stock with two reference yields